Jamie Annerson: Sheffield United

 Annerson came through the youth ranks at Sheffield United and was loaned out to Rotherham United in September 2007 for 3 months as cover, but returned to Sheffield United after making just one appearance for the Millers, in a Football League Trophy match against Grimsby Town.
 He was then loaned out to Chesterfield in March 2008 to gain further experience, but failed to make a first team appearance before returning to Bramall Lane.

 Annerson was again loaned out to Rotherham United for one month in October 2008.
 He returned to Bramall Lane in November having once again failed to make a first team start and was almost immediately loaned out again to Mansfield Town as emergency cover for their injured keeper.

 Annerson made his debut for the Stags on the day of his arrival, starting in a 2–0 defeat at Kidderminster.
 Having played once more for the Stags he returned to Bramall Lane after two weeks when Mansfield's regular keeper regained fitness.
+At the end of the 2008–09 season, he was released by Sheffield United.

 Rotherham United

-After being released by Sheffield United at the end of the 2008–09 season, Annerson joined Rotherham United on a free transfer.
+After being released by Sheffield United, Annerson joined Rotherham United on a free transfer.
 Remaining on the fringes of the first team, he moved on loan to Bradford City in February 2012.
 He was transfer listed by Rotherham in May 2012, before being released from his contract by mutual agreement in July 2012.